 A Guilty Mess

-Throughout my studies, I’ve encountered both positive and negative approaches to guilt.
-Some condemn the emotion altogether, labeling guilt as pernicious and destructive.
-Others follow the middle road, citing guilt motivates change when it is not paralyzing.
-The blessing or curse of guilt is not so much the exact definition of the emotion but how we respond to the feeling of doing something wrong.
+Throughout my studies, I’ve encountered both positive and negative perceptions of guilt.
+Some condemn the emotion, labeling guilt pernicious and destructive.
+Others suggest that guilt in moderation motivates change.
+The blessing or curse of guilt is found in the definition but in how we respond to the feeling.

 We all do wrong on occasion.
 We violate explicit or implicit moral contracts with ourselves and with others.
 These violations should spark a feeling.
 There is great concern if we feel indifferently to slights, mistakes or intentional violations of personal values or expressed agreements.
 A feeling raises a flag, drawing attention to errant action that needs addressing.